Aakash Gandhi: Early life and education

-Aakash was born on May 22, 1985 in Orlando, Florida.
-From an early age he displayed an interest in music, learning to play his first tune on the piano at age 7.
+Aakash was born on May 22, 1985, in Orlando, Florida.
+From an early age, he displayed an interest in music, learning to play his first tune on the piano at age 7.
 At the age of 8, he began taking private piano lessons where he was first introduced to western classical music, which he would continue to learn for the next ten years.
-Aakash grew up listening to the music of Bollywood.
-Throughout his teenage years, Aakash began performing at local cultural and community events in the Orlando area.
+He grew up listening to the music of Bollywood.
+Throughout his teenage years, He began performing at local cultural and community events in the Orlando area.

 Aakash studied with honors and spent his high school years in the International Baccalaureate program.
 At the age of 18, he enrolled in the University of Central Florida to pursue a bachelor's degree in finance.
 Soon after, he attained his MBA in Finance from the same institution.

 Music career

 88KeysToEuphoria

 Aakash gained his initial popularity through his YouTube channel, 88KeysToEuphoria, which he created in January 2008.
 He fast became noticed for his soulful piano and instrumental renditions, which he often performed live.

-88 Keys To Euphoria soon became a collaborative powerhouse, where Aakash used the reach of his music to feature hidden musical talent around the world, beginning with flutist Sahil Khan in 2011 and vocalist Jonita Gandhi in 2012.
+88 Keys To Euphoria soon became a collaborative powerhouse, where he used his fame to promote small and unknown music creators, beginning with flutist Sahil Khan in 2011 and vocalist Jonita Gandhi in 2012.
 Many of his music videos have gone viral on the web, reaching millions of views each.
 Amongst some of his most popular works are “Tujhe Bhula Diya on Piano,” “Pani Da Rang (Acoustic Cover),” “Tum Hi Ho (Acoustic cover),” and “Galliyan (Acoustic cover).”

 Due to the growing popularity of his music, Aakash made the decision to shift to Mumbai in the fall of 2011 to pursue music full-time.

-Aakash was also invited by Google to represent his channel, 88KeysToEuphoria, at the official YouTube FanFest in Mumbai on March 1, 2014.
+He was also invited by Google to represent his channel, 88KeysToEuphoria, at the official YouTube FanFest in Mumbai on March 1, 2014.

 Music videos

-Aakash has released over 132 videos on YouTube via his channel. some of his recent videos, including “Tum Hi Ho (Acoustic Cover),” “Suhani Raat |Chaudhvin Ka Chand (Acoustic Cover),” and “Galliyan (Acoustic Cover),” have received critical and commercial acclaim for their musical and visual appeal.
+Aakash has released over 132 videos on YouTube via his channel. some of his videos, including “Tum Hi Ho (Acoustic Cover),” “Suhani Raat |Chaudhvin Ka Chand (Acoustic Cover),” and “Galliyan (Acoustic Cover),” have received critical and commercial acclaim for their musical and visual appeal.

-Aakash made his debut onto YouTube on January 24, 2008 with a simple piano rendition of the song “Kal Ho Na Ho.”
+Aakash made his debut onto YouTube on January 24, 2008, with a simple piano rendition of the song “Kal Ho Na Ho.”
 The video was shot with a tripod and handycam in his home in Florida.
 His videos featured shots of primarily his hands on the keyboard, which were recorded live in one-take.
 He continues to record his videos in one take.

-In 2012 Aakash began investing his own money to produce professional music videos for his channel.
+In 2012, he began investing his own money to produce professional music videos for his channel.
 He worked with director Devina Kanani to create videos intended to convey the mood in the music.